top of page

 Biography

-Dr Leonard Shan, FRACS, PhD Melb is a distinguished vascular surgeon at St. Vincent's and Epworth Hospitals, Honorary Senior Fellow in the Department of Surgery at The University of Melbourne, Head of Research in the Department of Vascular Surgery at St. Vincent's Hospital Melbourne, and editorial board member of the Annals of Vascular Surgery.
+Dr Leonard Shan, MBBS (Hons), BMedSci, FRACS, PhD Melb is a distinguished vascular surgeon at St. Vincent's and Epworth Hospitals, Honorary Senior Fellow in the Department of Surgery at The University of Melbourne, and Head of Research in the Department of Vascular Surgery at St. Vincent's Hospital Melbourne.
 He is a fellow of the Royal Australasian College of Surgeons and the Australian and New Zealand Society for Vascular Surgery.
-Dr Shan is also the founder of the ShanVascular Veins Centre which provides outpatient-based treatment of chronic venous insufficiency and varicose veins in dedicated operating theatres.
+Dr Shan is also the founder of the ShanVascular Veins Centre which specialises in the treatment of chronic venous insufficiency and varicose veins.

-Dr Shan is internationally recognised for his expertise on quality of life after surgery which he has been investigating for the last 15 years.
-He was awarded a Commonwealth Government sponsored PhD in vascular surgery from The University of Melbourne with the mentorship of world-renowned surgeons Professor Alun Davies and Professor Peter Choong.
-His thesis has significantly advanced our understanding of how to achieve outcomes that matter most to patients.
-Dr Shan's body of work includes 35 publications (h-index 16, >1200 citations) in some of the highest-ranking journals in medicine and surgery such as Circulation and Annals of Surgery.
+Dr Shan is internationally recognised for his expertise on optimising quality of life after surgery.
+He was awarded a Commonwealth Government sponsored PhD in vascular surgery from The University of Melbourne under the mentorship of world-renowned surgeons Professor Alun Davies and Professor Peter Choong.
+His doctoral thesis significantly advanced the field of patient-reported outcomes which are critical for personalising treatments to achieve outcomes that patients value.
+Dr Shan's academic work over the last 15 years includes 35 publications (h-index 17, >1300 citations) which have featured in some of the highest-ranked journals in medicine and surgery such as Circulation and Annals of Surgery.

 The University of Melbourne